Contact our corporate or local offices directly.

-The overall connectivity in a Multi-board design, once established, is detailed in the Connection Manager dialog (Design » Connection Manager).
+The overall connectivity in a Multi-board design, once established, is detailed in the editor’s Connection Manager dialog (Design » Connection Manager).

-This dialog lists all Net/Pin assignments grouped under their parent Connection Designators and type (Wire, Direct, etc.,), and includes their system design ID and Net Name, along with their From and To Pin/Net connections.
+This dialog lists all Net/Pin assignments, grouped under their parent Connection Designators and type (Wire, Direct, etc), and includes their system design ID and Net Name, along with their From and To Pin/Net connections.
 Use the dialog’s option to include details of the literal Pin connections in the listing.

 The dialog’s lower Conflict Resolution area will indicate any connection conflicts between the current Multi-board system design and source (child) projects during a design update, as outlined below.

-During the course of a multi-board system design, it’s likely that the source child projects will also be developed, and those changes need to be brought into (synchronized with) the system design.
+During the course of a Multi-board system design it’s likely that the source Child Projects will also be developed, and those changes need to be brought into (synchronized with) the system design.
 This update process is achieved by re-importing the child design(s) into the Multi-board design space via an Engineering Change Order (ECO).

-Use the Design » Import From Child Projects command to import changes from all Child Projects in the system design, or the Design » Import From Selected Child Projects alternative to re-import the connection data for the project modules that are currently selected in the workspace.
-These commands are also available from the right-click Design context menu of a Module graphic.
+Use the Design » Import From Child Projects command to import changes from all Child Projects in the system design, or the Design » Import From Selected Child Projects alternative to re-import the connection data for the project Modules that are currently selected in the workspace.
+These commands are also available from the right-click context menu of a Module graphic.

-The executed ECO will register any differences between the current system design connectivity and the connection data that has been imported from the child project(s).
+The executed ECO will register any differences between the current system design connectivity and the connection data that has been imported from the Child Project(s).
 This information is available in the Connection Manager dialog (Design » Connection Manager), which is also used to resolve or reject the updated connection data from the Child Project(s).

 The Connection Manager dialog listing will highlight any connections that are considered as in Conflict, or in practice, any imported connection update that does not agree with the system design editor’s existing connectivity data map.
 Select a highlighted Net entry in the list to see a graphic representation of the Conflict and to access a range of button options that can be used to resolve it.